malloydata/malloy/docs/_src/language/source.md

-# Explores
+# Sources

-An explore consists of a data source along with a list of additional properties which extend it, such as named fields, queries, and joins.
-When an explore is used in a query, everything from the original source and all its extensions can be referenced.
+An source consists of a data source along with a list of additional properties which extend it, such as named fields, queries, and joins.
+When a source is used in a query, everything from the original source and all its extensions can be referenced.

-## Explore Sources
+## Sources

-An explore's source can be any of the following:
+A source can be any of the following:

 * A SQL table or view
-* Another Malloy explore
+* Another Malloy source
 * A Malloy query

-### Explores from Tables or Views
+### Sources from Tables or Views

-An explore can be created from a SQL table or view from a connected database.
+A source can be created from a SQL table or view from a connected database.

 ```malloy
 --! {"isModel": true, "modelPath": "/inline/e1.malloy"}